 “For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.
 So when the woman saw that the tree was good for food…” (Gen. 3:5).
 The great irony is, of course, that the serpent should tempt the couple to be something they already are: like God.
 Indeed, God declared that he made them “in our image, after our likeness” (Gen. 1:26).
 The image of God and the image of themselves were already visible in the eyes of the other.
 Everyone one shared subjective space, although they were all truly ‘others’.
 Empathy was a matter of fact, like DNA or like joy or like autumn.
 “Us” did not really mean “them” under their breath.
 “Bear one another’s burdens” and “rejoice with those who rejoice” were not only not ignored in Church, they were the reason Church didn’t yet need to exist.

 But the temptation to become like God by means of the knowledge of good and evil is the temptation to inhabit God’s subjective space by sitting on God’s throne.
 God gave the couple dominion over the whole earth, unlimited salads, every tree minus one, to say: “Though you’ve been give dominion over all creation, you have not been given dominion over your Creator.”
 It was simply a command that kept the couple sane and sober.
 No one who has ever attempted to become God suffered because God wouldn’t them.
 They suffered from exhaustion.
 God did the best he could.
 David said “He made us a little lower than God” (Ps.
 8).
 But unfortunately we we continually fall into the deception that being made a little lower means we can reach a little higher.
-And we do that every time we think we can determine what is good and what is evil, when we become that damned old tree.
+And we do that every time we think we can determine what is good and what is evil, eating from the tree that same old God-damned fruit..